JussiLem/RecordStore/README.md

 1. Run the initial sql script found in /mariadb/docker-entrypoint-initdb.d folder in local MariaDb client.
 Database should be running on localhost:3306/records.

-2. To build the project type gradlew on cmd:
+2. To build the project go to the root folder of the project and type gradlew on cmd:
 ````bash
 gradlew
 ````